Library Policies and Guidelines

 However, patrons should be aware of the rights and responsibilities outlined in the Student Rights and Responsibilities Manual.
 Though patrons may not be students, you are still using property within the Library that belongs to the college; thus, you too must abide by the policies set forth by the college within the manual.

-You must have your John A. Logan Library card/One Card in order to borrow materials from John A. Logan College Library.
+You must have your John A. Logan College Library card in order to borrow materials from The Library.
 In addition, you cannot use another person’s card or pick up materials for another patron without explicit written consent that has been submitted to Library staff and recorded on their record.

 We value the privacy and confidentiality of the patrons we serve.
 As a result, we will not allow persons that have not been given written permission by the card holder to check out, reserve, or operate in any other manner for the card holder.
 If you would like to allow someone, such as a spouse or family member to be able to conduct library business on your behalf, please submit a written and signed statement to the library to be added to your library record.